cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 ## Consistency

-When a document is self-consistent and consistent with the expectations of documents of its type, it helps reduce ambiguity and is easier to consume.
-Ensuring consistency across concepts, vocabulary, language, and presentation helps lower the cognitive load necessary for readers to understand and work with the specification.
-To achieve consistency in your specifications, consider the following recommendations:
+A specification must be internally consistent.
+It should also align with the conventions of similar documents.

+Consistent use of concepts, vocabulary, language, and presentation reduces ambiguity.
+This clarity makes the specification easier to understand and implement.

+The following recommendations help achieve consistency:

 1. Establish a consistent terminology: Develop a clear and consistent set of terms and definitions that will be used throughout the